powerfulwizard/client/README.md

 - GitHub CLI (gh)

 For detailed build documentation, see the root directory files: `BUILD-README.md` and `QUICK-START.md`.

-## 🌐 Website
-Visit [powerfulwizard.org](https://powerfulwizard.org) for more information and updates.

 ## 📄 License
 This project is provided as-is for educational, automation, and personal use.
 Please use responsibly and in accordance with the terms of service of any applications you interact with.